 Canberra is known for its work/life balance and offers one of the shortest commutes between work and home in metropolitan Australia (excluding Darwin and Hobart).
-The average Canberra resident spends only 3 hours and 30 minutes commuting per week.
+The average Canberra resident spends only three hours and 30 minutes commuting per week.

 Canberra is a city full of culture with some of Australia’s most prestigious arts galleries and centres – all for free!

 Some free attractions in the city include: